Umm Qasr: Gulf War

 Access to the port was part of the territorial dispute with Kuwait which led to the 1990 Persian Gulf War.
 Both countries contested ownership of the inlet leading to Umm Qasr as well as control of the nearby Kuwaiti islands of Bubiyan and Warbah.
-After the war, during which the port was bombed, control of the inlet was transferred to Kuwait and a large trench and sand berm was constructed along the border.
+After the war, during which the port was bombed, control of the inlet was transferred to Kuwait and a large trench and sand berm were constructed along the border.
 The Iraqi government rejected the border changes and continued to claim Kuwaiti territory near the port.
 The Iraqi government shifted much commerce to Umm Qasr from Basra to punish the Basrawis economically for their support of the post-war rebellions against Saddam Hussein.

 U.S.-led invasion

 Umm Qasr was the target of one of the first major military operations in the 2003 invasion of Iraq, on March 21, 2003.
 The assault on the port was spearheaded by British Royal Marines, US Marines from the 15th Marine Expeditionary Unit and Polish GROM troops, but Iraqi forces put up unexpectedly strong resistance, requiring several days' fighting before the area was cleared of defenders.
 After the waterway was de-mined by Australian Clearance Diving Team Three, Helicopter Mine Countermeasures Squadron FOURTEEN Detachment ONE and Naval Special Clearance Team ONE of the U.S. Navy and Royal Navy Fleet Diving Unit 3 and reopened, Umm Qasr played an important role in the shipment of humanitarian supplies to Iraqi civilians.

 During a debate in the House of Commons of the United Kingdom in late March 2003, British Defence Secretary Geoff Hoon somewhat inadvisedly compared Umm Qasr to the southern English city of Southampton.
 The analogy was met with scepticism among the troops.
 A British soldier was widely quoted as retorting, "There's no beer, no prostitutes and people are shooting at us.
 It's more like Portsmouth".
 In January 2006, the 100th British soldier died in Iraq.
 Corporal Gordon Pritchard, was killed in a bomb explosion in the town.
 An American Air Force enlistee, Derek Mohamed Adas, described his war-time experience at Camp Bucca and the poverty of the surrounding area in his interview with the Library of Congress' Veterans History Project in 2013.

-On 18 December 2008, British Prime Minister Gordon Brown toured Umm Qasr Port by boat on the same trip as that he announced and signed an agreement ending British involvement in the Iraq War.
+On 18 December 2008, British Prime Minister Gordon Brown toured Umm Qasr Port by boat on the same trip on which he announced and signed an agreement ending British involvement in the Iraq War.